-- 5. Select the check box for each item for which you want to override inheritance, and then click Apply. - 6.
-Click Close.
+- 5. Select the check box for each item for which you want to override inheritance. - 6.
+Click Apply, and then Close.

 The Logical and Physical columns indicate the status of the objects and the Selected Objects column lists their fully qualified names.
 For example, instead of simply 'a,' an attribute name would be 'OwnerName.E/1.a.'.
 When you unharden an object name, the same name you used in the hardening process remains.
 However, now you can edit or reset that name (editing or resetting of hardened names is not allowed).
+Override Name Inheritance

-Note: Unhardening an object name does not automatically restore inheritance, it only allows the names to be reset or changed.
+Unhardening an object name does not automatically restore inheritance, it only allows the names to be reset or changed.